elliothco/quackly/README.md

 *   **DuckDuckGo Bangs:** [https://duckduckgo.com/bang](https://duckduckgo.com/bang) (Quackly supports all standard DuckDuckGo bangs in addition to its custom ones.)

+## 🙏 Acknowledgements

+Quackly is built upon **Theo (t3.gg)'s [Unduck](https://github.com/t3dotgg/unduck)**.

+**AI-Generated Code:** Most of the code for Quackly was generated using various large language models (LLMs).
+Shout out to [T3 Chat](https://t3.chat)!

 ## 📄 License

 Distributed under the MIT License.
 See `LICENSE` for more information.

-## 🙏 Acknowledgements

-Quackly is built upon **Theo (t3.gg)'s [Unduck](https://github.com/t3dotgg/unduck)**.